 Don’t be afraid to ask questions before hiring someone, especially if the property in question is older or unique in some way.
 As you would before signing on to work with any service provider, check out an inspector’s reviews online to see if past customers have made any complaints.
 Look for someone who has several years of experience.
 If you’re buying an older home, you may want to seek out someone with additional training or expertise.

 A home inspector generally examines components that are readily and easily accessible.
 Each state’s standards may differ, so check with organizations such as the International Association of Certified Home Inspectors and American Society of Home Inspectors to find out the specific requirements for your area.

 The following items are typically not included on a professional home inspection checklist:

-- Rodents infestation
+- Rodent infestation